dannydb/dannydb.github.io/index.md

 ---
+body_class: homepage
+description: I‘m a designer and developer at <a href="https://nytimes.com">The New York Times</a>.
 layout: home
-body_class: homepage
 title: Danny DeBelius
-description: I‘m an editor, designer and developer at <a href="https://nytimes.com">The New York Times</a>.
 ---